blakesmods/web/apps/web/content/docs/1.21/mysticalagriculture/awakening-recipes.md

 ### The Recipe File

-This section will go over the values available to use in an Awakening Crafting recipe.
-Syntax can be inferred from the example json below.
+This section will go over the values available to use in an Awakening recipe.
+Syntax can be inferred from the example JSON below.

 | Field         | Required | Description                                                           |
 |---------------|----------|-----------------------------------------------------------------------|